Chart Color Schemes

 Barham faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.4%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 10.1%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.3%).
-Vocational credentials are prominent, with 36.9% of residents aged 15+ holding them, including advanced diplomas (10.2%) and certificates (26.7%).
-A total of 21.5% of the population is actively engaged in formal education, comprising 8.0% in primary, 6.3% in secondary, and 2.5% in tertiary education.
+Bachelor degrees are the most common at 10.1%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.3%).
+Vocational credentials are prominent, with 36.9% of residents aged 15+ holding such qualifications, including advanced diplomas (10.2%) and certificates (26.7%).
+A total of 21.5% of the population is actively engaged in formal education, with 8.0% in primary, 6.3% in secondary, and 2.5% in tertiary education.

 A substantial 21.5% of the population actively pursues formal education.
 This includes 8.0% in primary education, 6.3% in secondary education, and 2.5% pursuing tertiary education.